TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 1Limitations apply.
 This program is open only to eligible U.S. PayPal account owners.
 Once the service is activated, participants may receive up to 12 refunds (up to $30 per refund request) per calendar year (January 1 – December 31) on qualifying returns of tangible items returned in accordance with seller’s return policy.
 Other limitations apply.

 2See more about Purchase Protection terms and limitations.

+\*Subject to issuer's reward program terms and conditions.

 *   Help
 *   Contact